ababic/wagtailpurge/README.md

 ### 2. Individual URLs

-Utilizes Wagtail's `wagtail.contrib.frontend_cache` app to purge a single URL of your choosing from a CDN or upstream cache.
+Utilizes Wagtail's `wagtail.contrib.frontend_cache` app to purge a single URL of your choosing from a CDN or downstream cache.
 The URL can be anything from a page URL to a harcoded Django view URL, or even a URL completely out of the app's control (as long as it's on a domain managed by the same CDN / upstream cache service).

 **NOTE:** This option is only available when `wagtail.contrib.frontend_cache` is installed.

 ### 3. Wagtail page URLs

-Utilizes Wagtail's `wagtail.contrib.frontend_cache` app to purge selected page URLs from a CDN or upstream cache.
+Utilizes Wagtail's `wagtail.contrib.frontend_cache` app to purge selected page URLs from a CDN or downstream cache.
 You can easily purge sections of the tree by choosing to purge children or descendants of the selected page.

 **NOTE:** This option is only available when `wagtail.contrib.frontend_cache` is installed.